ARC19 Setup Instructions

 Before you get started, confirm positioning of the following mounting locations.

-1. Left rear radius rods should be in the fourth hole from the bottom in both locations as indicated by the red dots.
+1. Left rear radius rods should be in the second hole from the top in both locations as indicated by the red dots.

-2. Right rear radius rods should be in the fourth hole from the bottom in both locations as indicated by the red dots.
+2. Right rear radius rods should be in the second hole from the top in both locations as indicated by the red dots.

 3. Right and left front lower control arms should be bolted in the top mounting location of the lower control arm tabs as seen in the photo.